Learn how to smoke and cook a spatchcocked chicken using a pellet grill, and why it is one of the tastiest ways to smoke a whole chicken!

 Pro Tip: If you want the crispiest skin possible, avoid basting or spraying the spatchcocked chicken with anything while it is cooking on the pellet grill.

 Keep the lid closed as much as possible, and use the temperature probes to tell you when the chicken is done.

 How do you Know When a Spatchcocked Chicken is Done on a Pellet Grill?

 You’ll want to monitor the internal temperature of both the chicken breast AND chicken thigh for doneness.

 Your spatchcocked chicken is ready to eat when the breast meat hits an internal temperature of 165°F and the thigh meat hits 175°F on your instant read thermometer.

 These usually occur at about the same time.

-If you don’t yet own an instant read thermometer, it’s going to be hard to really know exactly when that turkey breast is done cooking on the pellet grill.
+If you don’t yet own an instant read thermometer, it’s going to be hard to really know exactly when that chicken is done cooking on the pellet grill.